 Advances in DNA sequencing technologies, as well as a steep drop in sequencing costs, have enabled NIH to fund research that generates a greater volume and wide range of genomic data.
 In light of these developments, NIH decided to extend the current GWAS Policy to encompass data from a broader spectrum of human and non-human genomic research.

-On September 20, 2013, NIH released a draft Genomic Data Sharing Policy (GDS Policy) for a 60-day public comment that closed November 20, 2013.
-NIH received more than 100 comments, which will be posted on this website by early December.
+On September 20, 2013, NIH released a draft Genomic Data Sharing Policy (GDS Policy) for a 60-day public comment period that closed November 20, 2013.

 On November 6, 2013, NIH hosted a webinar to provide an overview of the draft Genomic Data Sharing Policy and answer questions about its scope and expectations.